 The 10% of AGI rules don't apply.

-Figure the loss amount by subtracting these items from the property’s adjusted basis:
+To figure the loss amount, subtract these items from the property’s adjusted basis: